garyfleming/the-board-whisperer/the-board-whisperer.md

 # Answer: Three Amigos

-## Do the work, check the work, ensure the work is wanted
+## Ensure the work is wanted, Do the work, check the work, ensure the work is wanted (again)

-^ Now I'm saying dev, test, and PO, but you just need someone who can do the work, who can check the work is done,
+^ Now I'm saying dev, test, and PO, but you just need someone who can do the work, who can check the work is done, and someone who can ensure the work is wanted (at the start and the end, preferably)

 ---